shashank-srikant/data-nlp-exercise-intern/README.md

 ## Task 2 - Gather relevant discussions
 For each of the topics found out in task 1, gather current discussions happening on public forums.
-For the purpose of this task, let Twitter be your information source.
-You can access free Twitter APIs easily to scrape information from it.
+For the purpose of this task, let Reddit be your information source.
+You can access free Reddit APIs easily to scrape information from it.

 Note: for each source, there could be multiple discussions that you gather.